407pilot/THID/README.md

 # THID: Tormach Human Interface Device

 The THID was created by Austin Allred of [EntirelyCrimson.com](http://entirelycrimson.com) and originally released in 2017 as an open source project.
-The original files have since been removed from that site; this repository preserves and continues the project.
+The original files are no longer available from that site; this repository preserves and continues the project.
 The Arduino sketch has been updated from Austin's original release; the original sketch has been preserved unchanged in the `archive` folder for reference.

 > ## WARNING